 “Ash,” he says in that voice that tells me one glaring thing: neither time nor pain have spoiled him at all, not even with me.

-Man, it’s strange to see him standing there, staring at me with those kind eyes, and a genuine smile.
+Man, it’s strange to see him standing there, staring at me with those kind eyes, and that genuine smile.

 “Get over here,” he orders.